madebywild/agent-rules/CLI_GUIDE.md

 # CLI Usage Guide

-The rules-translator now supports a comprehensive CLI interface for production-ready usage with extensive customization options.
+The agent-rules now supports a comprehensive CLI interface for production-ready usage with extensive customization options.

 ## Installation & Setup